Hervian/rip-maven-plugin-project/README.md

 Change generateRestDoc - restAnnotationType should only relate to the annotations The config of download of json vs generation of json should be a separate param.

+breaking api changes check should be extracted to a mojo called verifyVersion